 Look at Your Current Reality during Your Job Search

-Before you can set achievable goals for any job search, including one via social media, you must know where you currently stand.
-The best way to do this is by stepping back from your situation so you can critically analyze (A) what the situation is and (B) what you bring to the table.
+Before you can set achievable goals for your job search, you must know where you currently stand.
+The best way to assess your position is to step back and critically analyze what the situation is and what you bring to the table.

 Grab a sheet of paper and go through the following reality check before creating any goals related to your job search:

 List all the skills you have and can bring to the table in a work situation.